aolson078/stick_rpg_clone/README.md

 There is also a brawler waiting for challengers.
 Combat now uses your strength, defense, and speed along with any bonuses from equipped gear.
 The fighter with the higher speed strikes first and damage is reduced by defense.
 Win a brawl and you pocket some cash.
+Combat has been enhanced with a chance to dodge incoming hits based on your speed.
+You also have a small chance each turn to unleash a **power strike** that deals double damage and causes the opponent to bleed for a few turns.

 The shop now stocks a few useful items: a cola to restore a little energy, a protein bar for health, a book that teaches you intelligence, a gym pass that